-The recommended 1.4% increase in the PHF distribution rate of \$0.0554 to \$0.0561 per unit was based on the PHF's Investment Policy Statement to increase the distributions by the average rate of inflation for the trailing 12 quarters.
+The 1.4% increase in the PHF distribution rate of \$0.0554 to \$0.0561 per unit was based on the PHF's Investment Policy Statement to increase the distributions by the average rate of inflation for the trailing 12 quarters.
 The PHF's distribution rate calculated using the prior 12-quarter average value of the PHF is 5.0%, within the range of 3.5% to 5.5% set forth in the PHF Investment Policy Statement.

-The recommended 1.4% increase in the LTF distribution rate from \$0.3172 to \$0.3215 per unit was based on the LTF's Investment Policy Statement to increase the distributions by the average rate of inflation for the trailing 12 quarters.
+The 1.4% increase in the LTF distribution rate from \$0.3172 to \$0.3215 per unit was based on the LTF's Investment Policy Statement to increase the distributions by the average rate of inflation for the trailing 12 quarters.
 The LTF's distribution rate calculated using the prior 12-quarter average value of the LTF is 5.2%, within the range of 3.5% to 5.5% set forth in the LTF Investment Policy Statement.
 The increase in the consumer price index for the prior three years as of November 30, 2010, was 1.4%.

 The distribution rate for the ITF was originally set at 3.0% per annum for Fiscal Year 2007 by the U. T. Board on May 11, 2006, and has continued at that rate for each succeeding fiscal year.
-The recommendation for Fiscal Year 2012 is to continue a distribution rate of 3.0%.
+The recommendation for Fiscal Year 2012 was to continue a distribution rate of 3.0%.

-2. U. T. San Antonio: Student Housing Phase III - Amendment of the FY 2011-2016 Capital Improvement Program to increase the total project cost; approval of transfer of funds from Laurel Village and Chaparral Village at UTSA projects; approval of reduction of total project costs for Laurel Village and Chaparral Village at UTSA projects; approval of design development; appropriation of funds and authorization of expenditure; approval of evaluation of alternative energy economic feasibility; and resolution regarding parity debt (Final Board approval)
+U. T. San Antonio: Student Housing Phase III - Amendment of the FY 2011-2016 Capital Improvement Program to increase the total project cost; approval of transfer of funds from Laurel Village and Chaparral Village at UTSA projects; approval of reduction of total project costs for Laurel Village and Chaparral Village at UTSA projects; approval of design development; appropriation of funds and authorization of expenditure; approval of evaluation of alternative energy economic feasibility; and resolution regarding parity debt (Final Board approval)

-The Chancellor concurs with the Executive Vice Chancellor for Academic Affairs, the Executive Vice Chancellor for Business Affairs, and President Romo that the U. T. System Board of Regents approve the recommendations for the Student Housing Phase III project at The University of Texas at San Antonio as follows:
+The Board approved the recommendations for the Student Housing Phase III project at The University of Texas at San Antonio as follows:

-Student Housing Phase III

-Project Delivery Method: Construction Manager-at-Risk

-Substantial Completion Date: June 2013

-Total Project Cost: Source Current Proposed

-Revenue Financing System Bond Proceeds \$37,121,000 \$39,921,000 Auxiliary Enterprises Balances \$2,834,000 \$39,921,000 campus goal for housing (5300 beds)
+Student Housing Phase III Project No.: 401-570 Project Delivery Method: Construction Manager-at-Risk Substantial Completion Date: June 2013 Total Project Cost: Source Revenue Financing System Bond Proceeds Auxiliary Enterprises Balances Former \$37,121,000 \$ 2,834,000 \$39,955,000 Current \$39,921,000 \$ 3,634,000 \$43,555,000 Investment Metrics: By 2013 Increase on-campus student housing by a the current campus goal for housing (530) 1% of

-Investment Metrics: By 2013

-Increase on-campus student housing by approximately 11% of the current